120. American History to 1865

 Note: Various sections of HIST 201 and 202 may be taught from different perspectives (politics, philosophy, literature, economics, etc.) but each will be history-based and address the same fundamental questions.
 ENG 101 is pre-requisite.

 250. History of Eastern Oceania (3) (W) Survey of the social, political, and cultural history of the major island groups from both Eastern and Western Polynesia.

 252. History of Western Oceania (3) (Variable) Survey of the social, political, and cultural history of the major island groups from both Micronesia and Melanesia.

 322. History of the Early Modern Age (3) (W) The Early Modern period from the fifteenth-century European explorations to the French Revolution, within a global frame.
 (Same as ICS 322)

 324. Modern Europe (3) (S—odd years) Europe in the nineteenth and twentieth centuries.

 342. Traditional Asia (3) (F—even years) The peoples and cultures of East Asia, South Asia and Southeast Asia from earliest times to the dawn of the modern era.

 344. Modern China (3) (F) Modern Chinese history from the earliest Western influence to the present time, with emphasis on the development of Nationalist and Communist Governments.

-346. Modern Northern Asia (3) (W) Synthesis examines the development of and intense interactions between Japan, Korea, Manchuria, and Mongolia from the thirteenth century to the present.
+346. Modern Northeast Asia (3) (W) Synthesis examines the development of and intense interactions between Japan, Korea, Manchuria, and Mongolia from the thirteenth century to the present.

 348. Southeast Asia (3) (Variable) Survey of development of civilizations and growth of nations in Southeast Asia, especially the impact of European colonialism and the Vietnam War.

 362. History of the Pacific (3) (Variable) Historical survey of the new Pacific region from post World War II to the present with emphasis of social, political and cultural history.